lippard661/reportnew/README.md

 # reportnew
 Perl script to monitor logs for issues and issue alert emails, with some correlation capability within a log.

-Supports syslog, cyclog, multilog, BSD (and macOS pre-Tahoe) and Linux process accounting logs, and Linux journal logs.
+Supports syslog, cyclog, multilog, BSD (and macOS) and Linux process accounting logs, and Linux journal logs.
 Runs periodically rather than continuously.

 Now uses and requires Signify.pm for signed include files.